chenguber/gpt/README.md

  - weight: query @ key, [B, T, head_size]@[B, head_size, T].transpose(-2, -1) => [B, T, T].
  - value:

+# self-attention vs cross-attention
+ - self-attention: **same source** are used to compute key or query or value.
+ - cross-attention: **different sources** are used to compute key or query or value.

 # References
 - nanoGPT: https://github.com/karpathy/nanoGPT